Luis Cuadrado: Career

 Cuadrado's debut as head cinematographer was in Saura's film La Caza (1965), which was filmed in black and white, followed by a couple of films in colour during the 1960s, including Saura's 1967 thriller Peppermint Frappe and Jaime Camino's Mañana será otro día, released in the same year.
 He worked on four spaghetti westerns during the early 1970s: Cut-Throats Nine (1970); Sonny and Jed (1972); Yankee Dudler (1973); and The White, the Yellow, and the Black (1975).
 He was cinematographer on Victor Erice's acclaimed film The Spirit of the Beehive, released in 1973, providing an essential contribution which many critics have attributed to its success.

 Due to an inoperable brain tumour, he started to lose his vision during the filming of The Spirit of the Beehive, and had to rely on his assistants for input.
 However he continued to provide his services of films made by several of his former fellow EOC students, including José Luis Borau's Furtivos (1975) and Ricardo Franco's Pascual Duarte (1976).
-During the filming of Angelino Fons' Emilia, parada y fonda (released 1976), went completely blind.
+During the filming of Angelino Fons' Emilia, parada y fonda (released 1976), he went completely blind.